-- 4. (1) The Council must pay a basic monthly salary to a staff member on the last Friday of every calendar month, or, where the last day of a calendar month falls on a weekday, on that day, whichever day is the earliest, to the a staff member or into such staff member's bank account or other financial institution. - (2) The staff member must furnish the Human Resources Department with his or her banking details. - (3) On the termination of service of a staff member, his or her final salary is paid at the end of the month, as prescribed in subrule (1), in which such service was terminated.
+4. (1) The Council must pay a basic monthly salary to a staff member on the last Friday of every calendar month, or, where the last day of a calendar month falls on a weekday, on that day, whichever day is the earliest.

+No. 4205

+(2) Payment of a basic salary contemplated in sub rule (1) must be made into a staff member's bank account provided by the staff member to the head of the human resource department, or in any other manner determined by the Council and approved by the Minister.

+(3) On the termination of service of a staff member, the staff member's final salary must be paid at the end of the month, as prescribed in sub rule (1), in which the service was terminated.

-- (4) The salaries of staff members are subject to incremental progression and as determined by the grading committee contemplated in rule 3. - (5) The grading committee, contemplated in rule 3, may determine and award rewards based on performance and such rewards are independent of salary structures or salary notches. - (6) A salary notch increase is not influenced by any additional qualifications obtained, unless the staff member successfully applies for a higher position where such qualification is a prerequisite. - (7) The Council may after five years of service of a staff member horizontally adjust such staff member's salary on the salary structure. - (8) A salary increase must be made by a structural percentile adjustment or an across the board percentile adjustment that applies to all staff members. - (9) Where a staff member is paid a salary of a higher scale or notch than he or she was graded for, the Council must adjust the salary to the correct scale or grade and the staff member and the Council must together agree on how the excess salary paid to such staff member may be paid back to the Council.
+(4) The salaries of staff members are subject to incremental progression and as determined by the grading committee.

+(5) The grading committee may determine and award rewards based on performance and the rewards are independent of salary structures or salary notches.

+(6) A salary notch increase is not influenced by an additional qualifications obtained, unless the staff member successfully applies for a higher position where the qualification is a prerequisite.

+(7) The Council may after five years of service of a staff member horizontally adjust the staff member's salary on the salary structure.

+(8) A salary increase must be made by a structural percentile adjustment or an across the board percentile adjustment that applies to all staff members.

+(9) If a staff member is paid a salary of a higher scale or notch than that for which the staff member was graded for, the Council must adjust the salary to the correct scale or grade and the staff member and the Council must together agree on how the excess salary paid to the staff member must be paid back to the Council.